Short-Term Charcoal Radon Screening Kit

 What is a QuickScreen, charcoal radon test kit, and why is it important to you?

 Understanding radon is at the center of this discussion, so let’s move into this first.
 Radon is an odorless, tasteless, colorless noble gas.
-Unless you have special tools at your disposal, you can be exposed to radon gas and never know it.
+Unless you have tested for it, there is no way of knowing if you or your family are being exposed to high levels of radon gas.
 This wouldn’t be so bad if radon weren’t a dangerous toxin.
-Radon is the number one cause of cancer in non-smokers and the second largest cause of lung cancer in smokers.
+The Surgeon General has stated radon is the second leading cause of lung cancer, and first among non-smokers.
+It is responsible for an estimated 21,000 lung cancer deaths per year in the US.

 Radon in Your Home

-Basically, you may have radon in your home and not know it.
+There may have high levels of radon in your home and not know it.
 You may be exposed to carcinogens without any indication that you are adversely affecting your health.
-The charcoal radon test kit is a professional way to ensure the safety of you and your loved ones in your home.
+The charcoal radon test kit is a fast and efficient way to screen for radon levels to ensure the safety of you and your loved ones in your home.

 The Process for Using the Charcoal Radon Test Kit

 Your charcoal radon test kit comes with an information sheet with all of the instructions that you will need to successfully execute the test.
-The package also includes an activated charcoal tester and a mailer so that you can return the test to the laboratory after exposure.
-All of your analysis and reporting fees are included and a radon report with your home’s level will be sent out after we analyze the test..
+The package includes an activated charcoal tester and a seal-able mailer to place the device into upon completion of the measurement period.
+The tester should be immediately returned to the laboratory for analysis at the completion of the measurement period (48 – 96 hrs).
+Unlike some competing devices, there are no separate fees for analysis and reporting.
+A report of the radon level will be sent after the device is analyzed by the laboratory.

 Your Test Results